rackerlabs/rackspace-howto-dev/content/rackspace-auto-scale/rackspace-auto-scale-tips-and-how-tos.md

 optimized Cloud
 Servers](/how-to/upgrading-resources-for-general-purpose-or-io-optimized-cloud-servers), in
 order to resize, and your server does not keep its IP address.
-You can use Auto Scale to accomplish server resizing, keeping your IP address, and have it happen dynamically in response to load.
+You can use Autoscale to accomplish server resizing, keeping your IP address, and have it happen dynamically in response to load.
 You pay for the higher-flavor servers (for example, General Purpose and work-optimized) only when you need them, and when you don't need them,